wan18005/learning-node-express/lesson1/README.md

-# Learning Node.js and Express
+# Lesson 1: A Hello World for Node.js and Express

+We're going to build a basic Node.js server that uses Express for the API.

 You can run this code by:

 ```
+cd lesson1
 npm install
 node server.js
 ```

-## Lesson 1: A Hello World for Node.js and Express

-We're going to build a basic Node.js server that uses Express for the API.

 ## Initialize a new node project